The Importance of Distracted Driving Awareness Month

 Mobile solutions

-Beyond using built-in driving modes on cell phones, Nationwide’s SmartRide mobile app, which rewards safe driving behavior with a discount of up to 40% on auto insurance, also has a feature that focuses on phone distractions to help drivers become more aware of their behavior and provides tips to avoid distractions.
+Beyond using built-in driving modes on cellphones, Nationwide’s SmartRide® mobile app, which rewards safe driving behavior with a discount of up to 40% on auto insurance, also has a feature that focuses on phone distractions to help drivers become more aware of their behavior and provides tips to avoid distractions.

 Distracted driving laws and governmental practices

-In an effort to combat distracted driving, some states ban hand-held device use and texting while driving.
-While the specifics of these laws may vary, handheld bans typically permit the use of phones and other devices in a “hands-free” manner (e.g., using voice commands).
-Still, an increasing number of states have expanded on handheld bans, preventing drivers from accessing, viewing or reading non-navigation-related materials on their devices.
-Some states have banned drivers from typing or sending text messages while driving altogether.3 This legislation is important for keeping drivers safe on the road, but it’s not a cure-all.
-Preventing distracted driving requires continued education.
+To combat distracted driving, some states ban hand-held device use and texting while driving.
+While the specifics of these laws may vary, hand-held device bans typically permit the use of phones and other devices in a “hands-free” manner (e.g., using voice commands).
+Still, an increasing number of states have expanded on hand-held device bans, prohibiting drivers from accessing, viewing or reading non-navigation-related materials on their devices.

 Help clients prevent distracted driving with these safety tips